rpaluvee/tmdb-api/README.md

 #### Discover features

-* Search for movies `GET /discover/movie` and TV shows `GET /discover/tv` based on filter.
+* Search for movies `GET /discover/movie` and TV shows `GET /discover/tv` based on data.
 Movies are queryable by fields like average rating, certifications, release dates and genres.
 * Get movie details:
   * Average rating